Shell Scripting and Automation Basics

 #!/usr/bin/env bashSOURCE="/var/www/html"TIMESTAMP=$(date +%Y%m%d-%H%M%S)DEST="/backups/html-backup-$TIMESTAMP"

 if [[ -d "$SOURCE" ]]; then cp -r "$SOURCE" "$DEST" echo "Backup complete: $DEST"else echo "Error: source directory $SOURCE does not exist" >&2 exit 1fiThe [[ ... ]] construct is Bash’s extended test command.
 It is preferred over the older [ ... ] (which is actually the test command) because it handles quoting more gracefully and supports pattern matching.
-Here are the file tests you will use most often:
+The following file tests are the ones you will reach for most often:

 | Test | Meaning |